Seven Third Summits: Bass and Messner list

 The Third Seven Summits list follows the Seven Summits list created by Richard Bass, who chose the highest mountain of mainland Australia, Mount Kosciuszko (2228 m), to represent the Australian continent's highest summit.
 Reinhold Messner proposed another list (the Messner or Carstensz list) replacing Mount Kosciuszko with Western New Guinea's Puncak Jaya (4884 m), which is part of Indonesia.

 Following the Bass list, Mount Twynam is the third-highest summit (2196 m) in Australia.
-According to the Messner list, Puncak Trikora (4,750 m) on New Guinea is the third-highest of the Australian continent.
-However, SRTM data do support Puncak Mandala being taller than Puncak Trikora.
+According to the Messner list, Puncak Mandala (4,760 m) on New Guinea is the third-highest of the Australian continent.
+SRTM data do support Puncak Mandala being taller than Puncak Trikora.
 Heights of mountain peaks in West Papua are poorly established.

 Both lists consider the Caucasus Mountains as European.
 This makes Shkhara (5193 m), located on the border between Georgia and Russia, the third-highest summit in Europe.
 Those who exclude the Caucasus Mountains from Europe, regard the Dom (4545 m), located in Switzerland, as Europe's third-highest summit.